EU Licensed4.8/5

 Step 3: 14 mg once daily (maximum dose)

-5%) and the greatest weight loss of the oral doses.
+It also gives the most weight loss of the oral doses.

 Comparison of approximate HbA1c reduction by product and dose:

-The injectable 1 mg dose achieves modestly greater HbA1c reduction than the maximum oral 14 mg dose, likely reflecting the higher and more consistent bioavailability of subcutaneous administration.
+The injectable 1 mg dose lowers HbA1c a little more than the highest oral 14 mg dose.
+This likely reflects the higher and steadier bioavailability of the injection.

-- Do not take two 7 mg tablets to substitute for one 14 mg tablet.
-The absorption kinetics differ
+• Do not take two 7 mg tablets in place of one 14 mg tablet.
+They are not absorbed the same way

-- If a dose is missed, skip it and take the next dose at the usual time the following day
+• If you miss a dose, skip it.
+Take your next dose at the usual time the following day

 Clinical Effectiveness: PIONEER Trial Data

-The PIONEER programme evaluated oral semaglutide across 10 Phase 3 trials in various clinical settings.
+The PIONEER programme tested oral semaglutide across 10 Phase 3 trials in different clinical settings.

 PIONEER 1 (monotherapy, 26 weeks):